Hummus Bi Arnabeet – Hummus with Roasted Cauliflower

 Hummus Bi Arnabeet - Hummus with Roasted Cauliflower

-Hummus Bi Arnabeet or Hummus with Roasted Cauliflower is a variation on the many dishes that come served with hummus in the Middle East from spiced lamb, to nuts and vegetables.
-This Lebanese cauliflower recipe riffs off one of my all time favourite dishes.
 Arnabeet or cauliflower is the perfect partner to tahini (the paste created by crushing sesame seeds).
 My favourite Lebanese restaurant back in Sydney, Australia serves deep fried cauliflower drizzled with tahini sauce and lemon juice and it's almost too much to bear!
 I always order it, without exception.
 Hummus, rich in tahini and yoghurt is exceptional when paired with roasted cauliflower too.

+Roasted or fried cauliflower is an utter revelation! - Are you ready to extract ALL the hidden flavour from cauliflower?
 In the deep fried version, the cauliflower is almost blackened and the flavour this produces is insane!
 All the natural sweetness from the cauliflower is amplified to dizzying new levels - the caramelization brings out all the wonderful sweet and savoury qualities that are otherwise hidden.
 Roasting cauliflower is healthier, and easier to control, the flavours are exactly the same.
 The one thing to remember is to hold out from bringing the cauliflower out of the oven too soon - the longer you wait, the blacker it gets.
 This equates to MORE and MORE flavour.
 How long can you hold out?

 Hummus Bi Arnabeet - Hummus with Roasted Cauliflower

-Variations on everything!
+Variations on everything

 I often make variations on my garbanzo hummus, you could make my hummus with harissa for a hit of spice, or maybe for a more dramatic colour try my black hummus which uses black chickpeas.
 Why not change up the beans you use?
 You could substitute with black beans, navy beans or kidney beans.
 Instead of cauliflower, you can roast and blacken carrots, parsnip or Brussels sprouts.
 Instead of pine nuts (they're fiendishly expensive right?!) you could substitute with sliced almonds, walnuts or pistachios.
 There are so many variations - you need never eat the same version twice.

-Serving Suggestions
+Serving & Storage Suggestions

 So, grab yourself some flatbreads, pop this in the centre of the table and fight it out with your friends and family.
 It's the perfect dish for scooping and sharing.
+This really is a triumph of a vegetable dish, transforming the humble cauliflower into a real celebration of flavour and texture.
+I hope you get to enjoy the recipe!

 Hummus Bi Arnabeet - Hummus with Roasted Cauliflower